guptahimDub/CSV-Tool-And-DataVisualization/Code_Submission_Files/README.md

 # Tool to upload and modify the CSV data and find insights about data.

 # Characteristics:
-1. Import: To import the CSV file
+1. Import: To import the CSV file.

 Choose File -> To select the CSV from local storage.
 Upload -> Represent the content of CSV in HTML table on web application.
 Overwrite CSV -> To overwrite with a new CSV file when the server is running.